Lawmakers fear spill on Keystone system in southern Kansas

 The report said: ''The severity of spills has worsened in recent years.''

 Kansas City-area state Rep. Lindsay Vaughn, the top Democrat on the House Water Committee, asked Salsman why spills on the TC Energy pipeline are getting worse.
-Salsman didn't answer the question directly, saying that the company has done full cleanups and taken corrective action with all of the previous incidents.
+Salsman didn't answer the question directly, saying that the company has done full cleanups and taken corrective action following all previous incidents.

 ''We are going to get to the bottom of this,'' he said.